-Paralyzed U.S. Marine veteran walks for first time in 33 years
+Paralyzed Virginia Marine walks for first time in 33 years

-RICHMOND, Va. — For thirty-three years, Terry Labar has been looking up at life.
+FREDERICKSBURG, Va. -- For thirty-three years, Terry Labar has been looking up at life.
 Terry’s career as a U.S. Marine was derailed when a car slammed into him on a road in the Middle East.

 “I just wanted to put this behind me and start a new chapter,” Terry said.
 “I never expected anything like this.”